RenderKit/oidn/doc/overview.md

 orders of magnitude (depending on the desired closeness to the ground truth).

-Open Image Denoise supports Intel® 64 architecture based CPUs and compatible architectures.
-It runs on anything from laptops, to workstations, to compute nodes in HPC systems.
+Open Image Denoise supports Intel® 64 architecture based CPUs and compatible architectures, and runs on anything from laptops, to workstations, to compute nodes in HPC systems.
 It is efficient enough to be suitable not only for offline rendering, but also for interactive or even real-time ray tracing.